Molecular-Playground/databaes/README.md

 docker exec -i -t postgres bash

 # navigate to the the init file and initialize the database
-$ cd /home
-$ psql -f db.sql postgres postgres
+$ psql -f /home/db.sql postgres postgres

 # exit the postgres container, you are done!
 $ exit